200sc/bebop/README.md

 We should be able to generate server code with handlers given all valid messages have op codes.

+Tokenization and parsing could attempt corrective fixes to be able to report more than one error.

 ## Credit

 Original bebop compiler (C#, Typescript, ...): https://github.com/RainwayApp/bebop